Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/raster/raster_rendering_rule/README.md

 <h2>About the data</h2>

-<p>This raster image service contains 9 LAS files covering North Carolina’s, City of Charlotte downtown area.
+<p>This raster image service contains 9 LAS files coveringcovering Charlotte, North Carolina's downtown area.
 The lidar data was collected in 2007.
 Four Raster Rules are available for selection: None, RFTAspectColor, RFTHillshade, and RFTShadedReliefElevationColorRamp</p>

 <h2>Tags</h2>